chiradeep/helm-values-generator/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-As you make entries in the forms, the Values.yaml is generated on the right hand side of the page.
+As you make entries in the forms, the `values.yaml` is generated on the right hand side of the page.
-Copy the final Values.yaml to the location from where you run helm.
+Copy the final `values.yaml` to the location from where you run `helm`.